shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 categories: programming
 ---

-A couple of weeks ago we started to use Github's [Large File Storage](git-lfs) extension for git.
-That was a really challange, now
+A couple of weeks ago we started to use Github's [Large File Storage][git-lfs] extension for git.
+That was a really challenge, now
 I want to share some tips and tricks with you.